Program overview

 Intakes

-Last updated on 2025-07-31
+Last updated on 2026-01-21

 Program overview

 Turn your passion for food into a rewarding culinary career with Algonquin College's two-year Culinary Management Ontario College Diploma program.
-This program equips you with the most current knowledge and cutting-edge skills essential for excelling in the high-growth culinary industry.
+This program equips you with the most current knowledge and cutting-edge skills essential for success in the high-growth culinary industry.
 You will be trained by industry leaders in world-class culinary labs, focusing on advanced culinary and managerial skills, along with hands-on experience.
 The curriculum includes various aspects of culinary arts, ensuring you are well-prepared for your future career.

-Program Structure
+Program structure

 • Hands-on training in world-class culinary labs